We don’t write for search engines. We write for people who use search engines.

 Use your main keyword in the alt text.

-Link to good sources of helpful information
+Link to helpful information

 In longer-form content, such as blog posts, resource pieces, and help articles, it’s OK to link to information that helps customers.
 Both external and internal links can help spread SEO authority across the site, and writers shouldn’t shy away from including them.